aleen42/PersonalWiki/qa/dlibonlinux.md

 endif ()
 ```

 iv.
-Running after as follow:
+Running after as follow(this will take a while):

 ```bash
 cmake .